 - Find extra tools and resources

 Now that you know all about identifying your target market, you can put together customer profiles and take your marketing to the next level!
+A good next step may be to get to know your target audience needs and pain points within your target market.
 We wish you the very best in your research and look forward to seeing your marketing plans come to life.

 - Apple — Apple products are marketed to technology and user experience fans who are on a middle to upper income.